Fragging: Motivation

 Soldiers have killed colleagues since the beginning of armed conflict, with many documented instances throughout history.
 However, the practice of fragging seems to have been relatively uncommon in the U.S. military until the Vietnam War.
 The prevalence of fragging was partially based on the ready availability of explosive weapons such as fragmentation hand grenades.
 Grenades were untraceable to an owner and left no ballistic evidence.
-M18 Claymore mines and other explosives were also occasionally used in fragging, as were firearms, although the term, as defined by the military during the Vietnam War, applied only to the use of explosives to kill fellow soldiers.
+M18 Claymore mines and other explosives were also occasionally used in fragging, as were firearms, although the term, as defined by the military during the Vietnam War, initially applied only to the use of explosives to kill fellow soldiers.
 Most fragging incidents were in the Army and Marine Corps.
-Fragging was rare among Navy and Air Force personnel, who had less access to grenades and weapons than did soldiers and Marines.
+Fragging was rare in the Navy and Air Force where there was less access to grenades and weapons.
+There were, however, numerous cases of "fodding" or "foreign-object damage to highly technical and complicated machinery."

 The first known incidents of fragging in South Vietnam took place in 1966, but events in 1968 appear to have catalyzed an increase in fragging.
 After the Tet Offensive in January and February 1968, the Vietnam War became increasingly unpopular in the United States and among American soldiers in Vietnam, many of them conscripts.
-Secondly, racial tensions between white and black soldiers and marines increased after the assassination of Martin Luther King Jr. in April 1968.
-With troops reluctant to risk their lives in what was perceived as a lost war, fragging was seen by some enlisted men "as the most effective way to discourage their superiors from showing enthusiasm for combat".
+Secondly, racial tensions between white and black soldiers and Marines increased after the assassination of Martin Luther King Jr. in April 1968.
+With troops reluctant to risk their lives in what was perceived as an unjust or lost war, fragging was seen by some enlisted men "as the most effective way to discourage their superiors from showing enthusiasm for combat".
+Cortright called it a "tool of soldier democracy" and a way "to resist military authority."
+He said it "was a final manifestation of a breakdown in the U.S. mission in Vietnam and signaled an Army at war with itself."